awsdocs/amazon-cognito-developer-guide/doc_source/developer-authenticated-identities.md

 # Developer authenticated identities \(identity pools\)<a name="developer-authenticated-identities"></a>

 Amazon Cognito supports developer authenticated identities, in addition to web identity federation through [Facebook \(identity pools\)](facebook.md), [Google \(identity pools\)](google.md), [Login with Amazon \(identity pools\)](amazon.md), and [Sign in with Apple \(identity pools\)](apple.md)\.
 With developer authenticated identities, you can register and authenticate users via your own existing authentication process, while still using Amazon Cognito to synchronize user data and access AWS resources\.
 Using developer authenticated identities involves interaction between the end user device, your backend for authentication, and Amazon Cognito\.
-For more details, please read our [blog](http://mobile.awsblog.com/post/Tx2FL1QAPDE0UAH/Understanding-Amazon-Cognito-Authentication-Part-2-Developer-Authenticated-Ident)\.
+For more details, see [Understanding Amazon Cognito Authentication Part 2: Developer Authenticated Identities](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-authentication-part-2-developer-authenticated-identities/) in the AWS blog\.

 ## Understanding the authentication flow<a name="understanding-the-authentication-flow"></a>